-For 2024-2025, applications are especially encouraged for:
+For 2025-2026, applications are especially encouraged for:

-- partnerships that increase representation of and with communities that have been historically and systematically oppressed; - geographically underrepresented communities in the SCRLC region; - innovative approaches to availing digitized collections, e.g., walking tours, virtual tours (e.g. participation in the 360-degree Empire State Immersive Experience project), and HistoryForge participation.
+- partnerships that increase representation of and with communities that have been historically and systematically oppressed; - geographically underrepresented communities in the SCRLC region; - innovative approaches to availing digitized collections and making them more discoverable, e.g., holding or co-organizing a Wikipedia edit-a-thon to add links to New York Heritage collections, developing walking tours, virtual tours (e.g. participation in the 360-degree Empire State Immersive Experience project), and HistoryForge participation.

-All proposals should be submitted to the SCRLC office according to the attached instructions.
+Proposals should be submitted to the SCRLC office according to the attached instructions.

-All proposals received will be presented to a review panel composed of expert individuals from outside the SCRLC region for evaluation and funding recommendations.
+All proposals received will be presented to a review panel composed of experts from outside the SCRLC region for evaluation and funding recommendations.
 Individual applications are limited to \$5,000; partnership applications, to \$8,000.

 Please read and follow all instructions carefully.
-Applications must be completed and submitted electronically to the SCRLC office by Friday, April 12, 2024; send to Claire Lovell at clovell@scrlc.org.
+Applications must be completed and submitted electronically to the SCRLC office by Friday, April 11, 2025; send to Claire Lovell at clovell@scrlc.org.

 This application packet is also available at our website, https://scrlc.org/Grant-Information.
 Is this your first time applying?
-Feel free to contact Claire with any questions.
+Please contact Claire with any questions.